tomeshnet/meshstream/librerouter.md

 The files will be placed in `/home/nicolas/OS_projects/lime-sdk-LR/output/ar71xx/generic/librerouter-v1`.
 There will be a folder for each "flavour".

-The out put folde will have these files of interest
+The output folder will have these files of interest

 |File ending in                                        | Function                |
 |:-----------------------------------------------------|:------------------------|